Lake Lovers Unite

 Kyle Hamilton became a partner of Keep Okoboji Blue in the year 2020.
 He strives to put our branded merchandise into local stores and at the Farmers Market in the Park every summer and manages the inventory online.
 He also organizes beach cleanup events, builds and delivers Keep Okoboji Blue Floating Gardens with Drew Hage.
 Contact him for events and all that is mentioned above.

-Deidre Rosenboom is the founder of Keep Okoboji Blue merchandise, trademark owner and started the endowment in July 2013.
+Deidre Rosenboom founded Keep Okoboji Blue merchandise in 2005.
+She is the trademark owner and started the endowment in July 2013.
 She works behind the scenes these days on the endowment purpose in water quality.
-She gives her time to designs and publishing on social media and website content for Keep Okoboji Blue in her graphic design business of Social Cheers.
+She gives her time to marketing with designs and publishing on social media and print in her graphic design business of Social Cheers.
+She also updates the website content for Keep Okoboji Blue.

 Kyle's Okoboji history began growing up on the docks and shoreline of Sunset Beach on West Lake Okoboji.
 Patrolling the sidewalks and docks with a spinning rod in one hand and a homemade slingshot in the other, the connection to the lake began.
 He has his parents Tom & Robin Hamilton, to thank for giving him a love affair with the Iowa Great Lakes.
 Both his parents were fortunate to have also grown up with Summer cottages, and the two met at the lake like so many other couples over the ages.
 I was nine years old when my Father took a seat on the bench as a District Court Judge in Dickinson County, and we moved to Okoboji year-round instead of just seasonally, thus certifying “Local Status.”